-of the regular ringback tone.
+In the system we consider, cell-phone users request a song and so that people who call them hear that song instead of the regular ring-back tone.
 We are provided with the identity of the songs and the times they are selected for each user.
 Although demographic and personality factors (such as age, origin, occupation, socio-economic background, personality factors, gender, musical education) have been shown to affect music preference [12,13], we did not have access to any user specific information in our dataset.
-There were sessions of variable length, however we concentrated only on sessions of length 5, 10 and 15 songs.
+There were sessions of variable length, however, we concentrated only on sessions of length 5, 10 and 15 songs.
 There were a total of 11398, 1215 and 518 user sessions of length 5, 10 and 15.
 Due to time limitations, we used 2000, 1000 and 500 of these sessions respectively.
 There were a total of 730 songs whose audio features we obtained as described below.

-The purpose of our system is to recommend a song to a user at a certain time.
 We assume that the user has selected some songs before.
 We use the songs the user listened to before, the groupings of users according to certain song features and the time of the request to recommend M songs.
 We obtain clusterings of songs according to different audio features.
 In order to get advantage of songs selected by users with a history of similar songs, we also obtain clusterings of users according to the songs they have listened to so far.
 We refer to these two different kinds of clusterings as song-cluster and user-cluster of a song below.